automotive resource links

 When a head is given a valve job, the valves and seats are refaced to restore a tight seal.
 Individual valves may have to be replaced if the stems are badly worn, the face is too thin or there is any damage.
 Exhaust valves are sometimes replaced regardless of their condition to minimize the risk of future problems such as breakage or burning.
 If seats cannot be refaced due to wear or damage, replacement is necessary.

-Valve guides usually have to be replaced or reconditioned.
+Valve guides usually have to be replaced or reconditioned because they are usually worn in high mileage engines.
 Options here include pressing out the old guides and installing new ones in heads that have replaceable guides (cast iron or bronze), reaming the old guides to oversize to accept new valves or ones with replated stems (used primarily on heads with integral guides), relining the old guides with bronze liners, or knurling.

-Other engine parts that may be needed include a new oil pressure sending unit, a new thermostat, oil, oil filter, antifreeze, gaskets and fasteners.
+Other engine parts that may be needed include a new oil pump (always recommended for high mileage engines), a new oil pressure sending unit, a new thermostat, oil, oil filter, antifreeze, gaskets and fasteners.
 Head bolts that are the torque-to-yield type should not be reused because they stretch when tightened and may break if reused.

 The motor mounts should also be checked to make sure they are in good condition when any engine work is done.
 The mounts support the engine and transmission or transaxle, and help dampen noise and vibration to isolate the powertrain from the rest of the vehicle.
 The mounts also maintain engine alignment in front-wheel drive cars and minivans with transverse-mounted engines.
 A loose or broken mount can allow engine movement, misalignment and noise.